Stefano Manzi: Mahindra Racing (2016)

-In the 2016 season he appeared in three races as a wild card, scoring a 20th place in Austria, a 4th place at Silverstone, and a 16th place in Rimini.
+In the 2016 season, Manzi appeared in three races as a wild card, scoring a 20th place in Austria, a 4th place at Silverstone, and a 16th place in Rimini.
 He ended the season 29th in the standings, with 13 points, all 13 coming in Silverstone.

 Moto2 World Championship

 Sky Racing Team VR46 (2017)

 In 2017, Manzi moved up to the Moto2 class with Sky Racing Team VR46 alongside fellow Italian Francesco Bagnaia, riding a Kalex.
 Manzi finished in the points four times, his best result a 7th place at Silverstone, overall finishing the year with 14 points, 25th in the standings.

 Forward Racing Team (2018)

-For 2018, Manzi switched to Forward Racing, swapping places with Luca Marini who went to SKY Racing Team VR46.
+For 2018, Manzi switched to Forward Racing, swapping places with Luca Marini who went to Sky Racing Team VR46.
 Manzi had a bad year, finishing in the points only twice out of 15 races (a 10th place in France, and a 14th place in Austria), before being involved in a nasty crash during the race in Misano, where Romano Fenati reached over, and pulled Manzi's brakes at 200 km/h.
 Manzi managed to stay on the bike, but later crashed out on his own, while Fenati was black-flagged and disqualified from the race.
 Although after the race Fenati was given a two race ban, his contract was terminated with immediate effect by the Rivacold Snipers team, and Manzi raced the following two weekends since he wasn't injured in the accident; when Fenati came back following his two race ban, Manzi sat out the remainder of the season, stating that "I don't feel safe with riders on the track trying to kill me."
 Manzi finished the year with 8 points, 24th in the championship.